Create Patch Panels From Scratch: An Example

 Patch Panel Layout

-Now, if you go to Panel B's patch panel layout and hover over any port or device, you will see the full visual path for that port.
+In Panel B's patch panel layout, hover over any port or device to see the full visual path for that port.

 Switch Port Level Connectivity